Generate PHP tests

-You can write tests manually or have the test class stubs generated automatically based on the PHP classes that are subject for testing.
+You can have the test class stubs generated automatically based on the PHP classes that are subject for testing.
 PhpStorm provides this ability for the PHPUnit, Codeception, and PHPSpec test frameworks.
+If you are using Behat framework, you have to create tests manually.

 A Test class is a PHP class with its name derived from the production class name.
 For example, if the class to test is MyClass.php, PhpStorm will automatically compose the name for the corresponding PHPUnit test class as <MyClass>Test.php.